 There’s usually a D in every day.
-On any one day that D could be a disappointment, a debt, a disagreement, a drama, a dislyoalty or a disaster.
-Sometimes that D is a diagnosis and when that diagnosis is a chronic disease like multiple sclerosis, we know it will have a profound impact on our lives and on the lives of those who love us.
+Sometimes that D is a diagnosis and when that diagnosis is a chronic disease like Multiple Sclerosis (MS), we know it will have a profound impact on our lives and on the lives of those who love us.

 I know people who have been cured but are still in need of healing and people who have died healed of everything that ever stopped them from truly living.
 I’ve also witnessed people who were confined to wheelchairs due to multiple sclerosis, and who regained their health and strength and learned to walk unaided again.
-These are the paradoxes of healing.
+These are the paradoxes of healing,” Petrea says.